bitflags/bitflags/spec.md

 #### Difference

-The intersection of a source flags value with the negation of a target flags value (`&!`), truncating the result.
+The intersection of a source flags value with the complement of a target flags value (`&!`), truncating the result.

 ----